Why We Say No

 Tiny houses, as I know them to be successful, are not yet legal.

 Tiny homes are just barely being incorporated into building code.
-Huge strides are being made but it’s still too new to think you can come at a city and just pass a code with no hoops to jump.
-Right now James and I are busy jumping through those hoops to live in our own house, it is very premature to put our professional name behind someone else’s subdivision.
+Huge strides are being made but it’s still too new to think you can come at a city and pass a code with no hoops to jump.
+Right now James and I are busy jumping through those hoops to live in our own house.
+It is very premature to put our professional name behind someone else’s subdivision.

 HGTV brings a lot of attention to the movement and the developers I’ve spoke to tend to be more interested in their bottom line than reacting to client needs